Coritiba Foot Ball Club: 2010s

 In 2010, Coritiba won the Campeonato Paranaense, and the Coritiba fans celebrated the title early against their greatest rival with a 2–0 victory in Couto Pereira.
 There were goals from Marcos Aurélio and Geraldo.
 During the Campeonato Brasileiro, Coritiba were not the favorite for the title, because they had lost in Couto Pereira for 10 games.
 When they returned to Couto Pereira they were first in table.
 They won again on September 18, with a victory of 2–0 against Portuguesa, with 30,414 fans making a big party.

 On November 9, 2010, three games early, Coritiba were back to Série A after a 3–2 win against Duque de Caxias in São Januário.
 On November 20, with a draw against Icasa in Romeirão, Coritiba were champions of Série B one game early.

 On April 24, 2011, the club needed only a draw to win the state championship title a game early, and pulled it off: Coritiba were champion of Campeonato Paranaense again, after defeating Atlético Paranaense 3–0, in a game in Arena da Baixada.
 The two-time state champions were unbeaten, with only two draws.

 On April 28, with a 1–0 win against Caxias in an official game for the 8th-finals of Copa do Brasil of 2011, the club entered the history of Brazilian soccer after beating the record for consecutive wins, replacing Palmeiras in 1996, who made 21 victories.
 With a win against Cianorte, ending the Campeonato Paranaense of 2011 unbeaten, and having thrashed Palmeiras 6–0 for the Copa do Brasil, Coritiba made 24 consecutive victories and 29 undefeated games.

 Coritiba qualified in the 2011 Copa do Brasil final, after defeating Ceará.
 In the final, against Vasco da Gama, they were defeated 1–0 in the first leg, and won 3–2 in the second leg, but did not win the cup because of the away-goals rule.

-In 2012, Coritiba won again the Campeonato Paranaense and were the three times champion.
-They were once again rated in the final of the Copa do Brasil.
+In 2012, Coritiba won the Campeonato Paranaense and were the three-time champion.
+They were once again in the final of the Copa do Brasil.
 But, in the national tournament, they drew 2–1 against Palmeiras.
 Coritiba almost lost the first match 2–0, in Barueri.